bodiem13/Relo/README.txt

 3. Run 'docker run -it -p 5000:5000 relodemo' (note, you may need to run as root/with sudo on linux/mac)
 4. In your Powershell or Terminal window, once you see "Running on http://0.0.0.0:5000/", navigate to localhost:5000 in your browser (NOT 0.0.0.0:5000) and begin using the app!

-DEMO VIDEO
-----------------

-A demo video can be found at the following link: https://www.youtube.com/watch?v=fqh-CT0eUXo

 Note that the demo docker application has data limited to only a single cluster of neighborhoods to ensure that it will run on the grader's hardware.

-The full application currently consumes >16GB of memory, which is why the decision to limit that data was made.
+The full application currently consumes >16GB of memory, which is why the decision was made to limit that data.
 Although any address given to the app should work since the code locates the nearest neighborhood to the input address, here are some sample addresses to try that fall within neighborhoods that appear in the demo cluster:
 1) 300 Madison Ave, New York, NY
 2) Inman park, Atlanta, GA
 3) Chamberlain Park, Raleigh

+DEMO VIDEO
+----------------

+A demo video can be found at the following link: https://www.youtube.com/watch?v=fqh-CT0eUXo

 ADDITIONAL INFORMATION